bloveless/fb_util/README.md

 ## Caching ##

-Most of the methods are cache so that each time a class is called it will store the results of any method call.
+Most of the methods are cached so that each time a method is called it will store the results and return those results on any subsequent calls.
 This way if you want to call a message more than one time it will not query from facebook again, but rather return the cached version.
-The get_fql method is not cache since you could potentially run two different fql queries in the same instantiation of a class.
+The get_fql method is not cached since you could potentially run two different fql queries in the same instantiation of a class.

 ## Methods ##
 _All methods are assuming the use of the above initilization code including a valid access token._